Fonsie-lu/pdfMerge/readme.md

   - Separator
   - Separator Index
   - Text to Remove from Filename
-- All Numbers in the Filename will be lost
+- All Numbers in the Filename will be removed in the merged pdf
 - Merging is based on grouped Separator-Text at given Index and sorted by Filename (asc)